 With that, you can use blackstrap molasses for marinades and baking.
 You can also use it to add flavor for your coffee and other drinks.

 8. Raw HoneyCredit: Image courtesy of Hans - pixabay.com

 Raw honey has been considered a healthful product for centuries.
 One reason for this is it has valuable compounds like enzymes and essential nutrients.
 It also possesses numerous healing properties.
 In fact, it is an ingredient in various home remedies such as a natural remedy for coughs.
 But, is it a good choice for adding sweetness to your food and drinks?

 For most people, raw honey is probably their favorite sweetener.
-This is not surprising since it can provide antioxidants and other essential nutrient.
+This is not surprising since it can provide antioxidants and other essential nutrients.
 But, like sugar, it has glucose and fructose.
 Meaning it can raise blood sugar levels, but at a lesser rate compared to sugar.
 Nonetheless, if you’re using it sparingly, raw honey is still a better choice compared to refined sugar.

 Keep in mind that honey is not heat stable.
 It loses its healthful compounds and healing properties when heated.
 Hence, it is not an excellent sweetener for baking.

 Aside from that, pasteurized honey is ubiquitous.
 You have to avoid these products.
 This is mainly because pasteurization uses high temperature.
 This process eventually diminishes honey's overall nutrients.
 For this reason, you should only opt for raw and locally produced honey.